iamKunal/School-Management-Sys/README.md

 # School-Management-Sys
-School Management System - First Semester Project
+This is a School Management Project I made under Dr. Tanima Dutta as First Semster Project at IITI.

+It serves as a basic School/Class Management System (for a single subject)